 New mobile application speeds up TB referral and reporting

-On July 18, the SHOPS Plus team in Nigeria launched a new Android application for tuberculosis screening and tracking for accelerated referral and reporting: TB STARR.
-Since the launch, which took place at the National Tuberculosis Conference in Abuja, the application has gained 240 users and been downloaded more than 330 times.
+The SHOPS Plus team in Nigeria launched an Android application for tuberculosis screening and tracking for accelerated referral and reporting: TB STARR.
+Since the launch in 2019, which took place at the National Tuberculosis Conference in Abuja, the application has gained 3,859 users, including both independent providers and SHOPS Plus network providers.

 The purpose of the app is to help increase tuberculosis case detection and enrollment in treatment through improved screening, documentation, and referral practices in the private sector.
 It has the potential for rapid scale and high impact in the fight against tuberculosis.

 In Nigeria, the standard paper processes for screening, sputum sample collection and testing, and referral between clinical facilities is cumbersome and can result in delays in decision making, follow-up, and care.
 To address these challenges, SHOPS Plus developed the application to replace paper forms with a more efficient digital platform and support the reporting needs of clinical providers such as doctors and nurses, laboratory scientists, pharmacists, and patent and proprietary drug vendors.

 The project partnered with Every1Mobile, a digital solutions design firm with experience designing tools for drug shops in Nigeria.
 Together, they worked with the National Tuberculosis and Leprosy Control Program, private providers, and other stakeholders in a user-centered design approach to identify bottlenecks and ensure that the application was responsive to the specific workflows and processes of each type of provider.
 As a result of this collaboration, the TB STARR app has a specially designed interface for each provider user type based on their needs.